jaum3fp/BitacoraForum/README.md

 # AT THE MOMENT EMPTY
 ```

 Finally, run ``docker compose up`` and you are done.
-Maybe the first time the api may throw an error because you have no user.
+Maybe the first time the api may throw an error because you have no database user.
 Run ``docker exec -it mysql-db sh`` and once there, access the database and add it.
 You can also access phpmyadmin at ``http://localhost:8005`` and add it there.
 Now it should work.

 To use the application “at its best” know that in ``api/scripts`` there are different scripts to insert false data in mysql.

 There may be network conflicts (among others).
 Feel free to modify ``docker-compose.yml`` to resolve them.

-If you want to save space, modify the ``Dockerfile`` of the client and remove the ``RUN npm install -g vite``, because this increases the size of the container and can be used without installing it with ``npx vite``.